WordOps/WordOps/README.md

 wget -qO wo wordops.se/tup && sudo bash wo     # Install WordOps sudo wo site create example.com --wp     # Install required packages & setup WordPress on example.com
 ```
-## Must read!

-WordOps made some fundamental changes:

-* We've deprecated the mail stack.
-Less is more.
-As an alternative, take a look at [iRedMail](https://www.iredmail.org/) or [Caesonia](https://github.com/vedetta-com/caesonia).
-And an alternative for Roundcube is [Rainloop](https://www.rainloop.net/).
-* Support for w3tc is dropped as a security precaution.
-* We are currently migrating the PHP 5.x series to PHP 7.1 and PHP 7.2.
-We'll offer an easy to use migration script once we are confident enough to unleash this daemon.
-For now, new sites get installed with PHP 7.2 as the default.

 ## Update WordOps